 Phi Epsilon Kappa Fraternity is a national professional fraternity for persons engaged in or pursuing careers in physical education, health, recreation, dance, human performance, exercise science, sports medicine and sports management.

-This award, initiated in 1982, is given to a student who has contributed the most to the improvement of human relations, intercultural or interracial understanding on the campus.
+This award, initiated in 1982 as the President’s Award in Human Relations – evolved into the Vice President for Diversity, Equity & Inclusion’s Award, is given to a student who has contributed the most to the improvement of human relations, intercultural, or interracial understanding on the campus.

 R. J. Samson CEO (Collegiate Entrepreneurs’ Organization) Award

 This award is given annually to the student deemed to be the most valuable to Simpson College’s CEO team.
 The recipient of this award receives a personal plaque and a certificate from the department.
 A plaque listing each year’s recipient is on display at the Department of Business Administration and Economics.

 Sigma Pi Sigma honors outstanding scholarship in physics.

 Sigma Tau Delta is the International English Honor Society.
 A member of the Association of College Honor Societies, it was founded in 1924 at Dakota Wesleyan University.
 The society confers distinction for high achievement in English language and literature in undergraduate, graduate and professional societies.

 Dick Starr Award